 Muslims and Jesus

-Although Muslims honor Jesus as the son of the Virgin Mary, conceived by God, most Muslims believe that as special as he was, Jesus was a still a human being.
+Although Muslims honor Jesus as the son of the Virgin Mary, conceived without a father by the command of God, Muslims believe that as special as he was, Jesus was a still a human being.

 Why Eid al-Adha is Important